← Back to Blog

 Here's what most people miss about migrating from cloud APIs to self-hosted AI: the model inference is the easy part.

-The mystery partner's gateway layer has to solve three problems simultaneously:
+The gateway layer has to solve three problems simultaneously:

-- Dealing with bad actors - Prompt reverse engineering protection, jailbreak detection
+1. Dealing with bad actors — prompt reverse engineering protection, jailbreak detection

-- Protecting infrastructure - Rate limiting, authentication, abuse monitoring
+2. Protecting infrastructure — rate limiting, authentication, abuse monitoring

 The Hidden Engineering Cost

-When we estimated the mystery partner migration, the model deployment was 20% of the engineering effort.
+When I've helped size migrations like this, the model deployment is typically around 20% of the engineering effort.
 The other 80%:

 Don't underestimate this.
 Budget for the gateway layer upfront, not as an afterthought.